jbenand/jbenand.github.io/index.md

 This method is especially valuable in addressing the limitations of the Bechdel Test, which can miss films with feminist messages that might not meet its criteria.
 GPT-2 allows us to go beyond surface-level analysis and dive deeper into the language of movie summaries, identifying key themes, character arcs, and narrative structures that reflect feminist ideas.

+2) SVM was selected as it excels in handling binary classification tasks using numerical and categorical input features.
+For the second metric—where female cast proportion is included—SVM provides a straightforward and interpretable model to classify movies with high accuracy.

 Two different models:

 | Measure         |  Model 1 (GPT-2) | Model 2 (SVM) |